Energy Audit in 20 Minutes: Find the 5 Drains Cutting 30% of Peak Output for $68K–$96K Operators

 Result: Meetings went from energy drain to neutral.
 Energy improved to 7/10.

-Month 2: Fired second draining client (even though they paid $18K annually).
-Replaced with a better-fit client for $22K.
+Action: Fired second draining client (even though they paid $18K annually).

 Final result: Energy stable at 7/10.
 Revenue maintained at $92K.
 Work feels sustainable again.